ecraig12345/renovate-auth-repro/README.md

 `.npmrc` configures a private registry as the source for all packages.

-The Renovate config has a `hostRules` block for that private registry with an invalid token and `abortOnError: true`.
+The Renovate config has a `hostRules` block for that private registry with an invalid `token` and `abortOnError: true`.
+(I've also seen this issue on self-hosted with invalid GitHub tokens.)

 ```json
 {